Film made by Padriac Farma

-The cathedral sits about a block away from Franklin Square, the site of the first Catholic church in Boston, which was built between 1800-1803 and would become a cathedral in 1808.
+The original Holy Cross Church was designed by Charles Bulfinch and sat on Franklin Street just on the edge of the Tontine Crescent.
+It was built between 1800-1803 and would become a cathedral in 1808.
 With the growth of Catholic immigrant communities, particularly the Irish Catholic population, there was a need for a larger church to house an ever-growing congregation.
 In 1860 Irish-American Architect Patrick Keely was selected to design the new cathedral, and after a delay due to the Civil War, ground was finally broken in April 1866.
 Incredibly, the money for this monumental and expensive new Gothic Revival Cathedral was raised by the community, and keeping with local influence, the primary construction materials were Roxbury puddingstone and grey limestone from quarries in nearby Quincy.
 This congregation has often championed community and solidarity particularly in national tragedies, for example, making a place for those grieving the assassination of JFK and more recently, the vigil for the Boston Marathon Bombings with words from former President Barack Obama.
 The church community has also struggled through the church abuse scandal.
 Its history is complex and part of Boston’s story.
 Keeping with its themes of intercultural community, the Cathedral currently celebrates traditional masses in both English and Spanish, Ethiopian Eritrean Ge’ez Rite masses, and has members from many different cultures.